lalitkumar-123/lalitkumar-123/README.md

 - 🎓 &nbsp; Studying Information Technology at Kalinga Institute of Industrial Technology.

-- 💼 &nbsp; Working as a Software Developer In Test at Harness.
+- 💼 &nbsp; Working as a Software Developer at Harness.

 - 🌱 &nbsp; I’m currently learning Nextjs and System Design.